 Torrington, Conn.
 (March 24, 2016) – Torrington Public Schools have been honored with the Best Communities for Music Education designation from the NAMM Foundation for its outstanding commitment to music education.
 Torrington Public Schools joins 476 districts across the country in receiving the prestigious award in 2016.

 The Best Communities Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.

 Districts that have been recognized by the NAMM Foundation are often held up as models for other educators looking to boost their own music education programs.

-The BCME survey requires districts to answer detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program and community music-making programs.
-Responses were verified with school officials and reviewed by The Institute for Educational Research and Public Service of Lawrence, Kansas, an affiliate of the University of Kansas.
+To qualify for the Best Communities designation, Torrington answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program, and community music-making programs.
+Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.